-Battling terminal cancer, beloved W. Michigan musician Bill Vits plays his final concerts with Grand Rapids Symphony this week before starting sick leave.
-In his own words, here’s his remarkable story.
+Battling terminal cancer, beloved W. Michigan musician Bill Vits played his final concerts with Grand Rapids Symphony in September.
+Before he passed away Oct.
+17, he shared his remarkable story in his own words.

-EDITOR’S NOTE: Grand Rapids Symphony principal percussionist Bill Vits kicks off his 44th season with the Symphony this week, telling Local Spins that these will be his last scheduled performances before a sick leave as he continues a long battle with cancer.
-His remarkable legacy extends far beyond his Symphony tenure.
-He’s also the much-acclaimed masked man behind the drums for The Concussions, West Michigan’s popular surf-rock institution, an enthusiastic champion of rhythm bones — ancient instruments in which bones/slabs are held between the fingers and clicked via wrist and arm movements — and a tireless educator of youths and adults in all things percussion.
+OCT.
+19 UPDATE: Drummer and percussionist Bill Vits passed away Oct.
+17 after a long battle with cancer, little more than a month after this column was published and the Grand Rapids Symphony principal percussionist kicked off his 44th season with the Symphony — his last scheduled performances before taking a sick leave due the ravages of his illness.
+His remarkable legacy extended far beyond his Symphony tenure.
+He was also the much-acclaimed masked man behind the drums for The Concussions, West Michigan’s popular surf-rock institution, an enthusiastic champion of rhythm bones — ancient instruments in which bones/slabs are held between the fingers and clicked via wrist and arm movements — and a tireless educator of youths and adults in all things percussion.

 Support our coverage of